Beginners Guide – Bonuses

 Cashable: Usually the best deal; the bonus credit is added to your account balance automatically on deposit, or shortly after you claim it.
 As soon as you complete the WR, the entire account balance is yours to keep.

-Flexible: Now introduced by most MG casinos, this bonus is a mixture of Cashable & Phantom.
-Unfortunately many casinos have trouble describing how it works (anyone who has seen Grand Prive’s ‘EZ-Bonus’ rules will know what I mean!)
-But it’s actually very simple; The bonus funds are added to your account and are initially all phantom.
+Flexible: First introduced by most MG casinos, this bonus is a mixture of Cashable & Phantom.
+Unfortunately many casinos have trouble describing how it works, but it’s actually very simple; The bonus funds are added to your account and are initially all phantom.
 As you wager the bonus credits are converted into real cash reducing the amount of ‘phantom’ chips.
-With some you can cash-out at ANY time without having to complete the full WR, but from early 2007 many casinos require you to complete the full WR on sign-up bonuses.
+With some you can cash-out at ANY time without having to complete the full WR, but from early 2007 most casinos require you to complete the full WR on sign-up bonuses.

 When you do cash-out any remaining bonus chips are removed from your account and lost forever.